 In our long history of focusing on sustainability and corporate responsibility, we have made significant progress – our strong market performance is delivering value for our shareholders, while we have also embedded more effective sustainability practices into our day-to-day business.
-These have included strengthening our approach to human rights, advancing sustainable agricultural practices among our farmers, developing industry-wide security systems for our supply chain that help prevent tobacco trafficking, and achieving significant reductions in CO2e emissions
+These have included strengthening our approach to human rights, advancing sustainable agricultural practices among the tobacco farmers we work with, and achieving significant reductions in CO2e emissions

 Read more about our sustainability agenda, goals and commitments, key activities and performance in our latest Sustainability Report.

 We are proud that our focus on sustainability has been recognised by our inclusion in the Dow Jones Sustainability Indices (DJSI) for 18 consecutive years.

-In the 2016 indices review, we were proud to again be overall industry leader and the only company in our industry to feature in the DJSI’s European index.
-Our overall score was 83%, 28 percentage points higher than the industry average of 55%, and we scored better than the industry average in 16 of the 17 assessment sections.
+In the 2019 DJSI review, we were proud to again be overall industry leader and the only company in our industry to feature in the DJSI’s prestigious World Index.
+Our overall score was 33 percentage points higher than the industry average.

 We believe these scores reflect the quality of management across our business and our comprehensive global focus on sustainability issues.